KlasBuhre/Buhrlang/README.md

 -------------------------------------------------------------------------------
 Concurrency
 -------------------------------------------------------------------------------
-Concurrency is implemented using light-wight processes (referred to as just ”process”).
+Concurrency is implemented using light-weight processes (referred to as just ”process”).
 These processes are not native OS processes.
  - Many processes execute within one native OS process.
  - No data is shared between processes.
 Communications between processes is